 We collect personal information when you contact us through any of our offline channels (e.g. application forms, telephone and email) or register with or use one of our websites or online services.

-In addition to the specific product groups we also collect personal data in connection with other activities, for example if you:
+In addition to the specific product groups we also collect personal data in connection with other activities which are related to your query, for example if you:

 - work with us as a supplier or service provider;

 - are part of our Request for Proposal (RFP) process to bid for new business;

 - visit an office or register to attend an Aviva Investors event;

 - are introduced to us by third parties for legitimate marketing purposes; or

 We will ask for the personal information from you or persons who are authorised to act on your behalf.

 Whilst most of the personal information we collect relates to the person taking out a product (or persons if taken out jointly), there may be occasions when we need to obtain information about other individuals.
 Common examples include: